joannedada/clearstep/docs/RESPONSIBLE_AI.md

 - Medical content always shows a persistent disclaimer bar across all three phases of the step-by-step flow — it never disappears when the user advances between steps
 - The app never presents itself as a replacement for a doctor, lawyer, or financial advisor
 - Reading level labels (Big / Normal / Small) are plain language — not technical jargon like "Lexile level"
+- **Fallback transparency:** When the AI service is unavailable and the app falls back to client-side keyword scoring, a visible caution bar appears: *"AI unavailable — showing basic analysis only.
+Results may be less accurate."* The user always knows whether they received an AI response or a degraded fallback.

 ---